 Jaime Martinez, Ph.D., associate professor and chair of the Department of Interdisciplinary Studies, College of Arts and Sciences

 Martinez will build on his recent research on building and developing interdisciplinary communities through the use of technology and on developmental approaches to collaboration and learning.
 Martinez will coordinate efforts with Gandhi to leverage resources and contacts in international locations via his ongoing interdisciplinary education and research projects.
 Martinez will participate in various training programs to help others develop the skills needed to volunteer expertise in times of crisis.

 Sonia Rivera Martinez, D.O., associate professor and associate medical director, College of Osteopathic Medicine

-Rivera Martinez will work with the NYIT's Center for Global Health to support the efforts of the R-CUBED project.
+Rivera Martinez will work with the Center for Global Health at New York Tech to support the efforts of the R-CUBED project.
 The program identifies key faculty to train to respond to disasters and emergencies to conduct health and medical needs assessments.
 The faculty members then work with the center to identify resources including supplies, medicine, and personnel to support reconstruction and recovery efforts and provide medical relief in affected areas.
 Rivera Martinez will use her knowledge and connections in Puerto Rico to engage students and mentor them throughout the medical outreach.
-She will also leverage the expertise gained through NYITCOM’s free clinics in collaboration with other NYIT faculty members.
+She will also leverage the expertise gained through NYITCOM’s free clinics in collaboration with other New York Tech faculty members.